 Definition of Safeguarding

 “Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families has a role to play.
 In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.”
-Keeping Children Safe in Education 2019 (A copy of KCSIE 2019 is avaliable at the bottom of this page)
+Keeping Children Safe in Education 2022 (A copy of KCSIE 2022 is available at the bottom of this page)

 Perran-ar-Worthal's Commitment to Safeguarding and Child Protection

 At Perran-ar-Worthal we are committed to safeguarding children and young people and we expect everyone who works in our school to share this commitment.
 A copy of our policy can be found at the bottom of this page or in the Policy section of this webiste.

 Adults in our school take all welfare concerns seriously and encourage children and young people to talk to us about anything that may worry them.